project-sunbird/project-sunbird.github.io/pages/features-documentation/admin_assigning_users.md

 allowSearch: true
 ---

-One of the many responsibilities of the administrator on Sunbird is to assign roles and responsibilities to the various users within an organization.
+One of the many responsibilities of the organization administrator on Sunbird is to assign roles and responsibilities to users within an organization.
 The administrator can assign more than one role to a user.

 ## Prerequisites